 Everybody who’s been arrested and thrown in jail has some stories to tell about the whole experience.
 Why were you locked up?
 Were you mistreated?
 How was life in jail?
 Tell us about the other inmates.
 How did getting locked up affect your life?

 Click here to tell about all about it

 Did you meet some cool folks in jail?
 Do you need to get in touch with someone you met in jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Say Hello to people locked up at Columbia County Detention Center
+Say Hello to people incarcerated at Columbia County Detention Center

 Links and Resources